 However this was then reversed when the emphasis turned - especially during Band 5 - to the "lower" sub-conscious stages, where through constant exposure to the must primitive "prepersonal" fantasies, it was easy to believe that others, living at the normal conscious level, were now at a more advanced stage.

 So therefore when the emphasis in development becomes equally balanced as between both "higher" super-conscious and "lower" sub-conscious stages, both individual and social development come at last into dynamic equilibrium.
-Then one feels no longer better or worse than others but rather fully at home as equals with everyone in society.
+Then one feels no longer better or worse than others but rather fully at home as equals in society.

 And this returning home coincides with the onset of the radial stages.